 Ana Díaz-Hernández is the Investment Analyst for Kapor Capital, where she works on the Kapor Fellows Program and engages the portfolio companies with the Center’s social mission initiatives.
 Ana holds a BA in Anthropology from Stanford University and participated in several research initiatives relating to urban planning, public health, civic engagement and philanthropy.
 She entered the world of technology through user experience consulting, where she helped organizations better tailor their mobile products to the needs of the Latino community.
 She worked at Spool, a video content delivery startup, where she led Product Marketing initiatives.
 She then later joined Dropbox in Sales and Internationalization initiatives for the Latin American market.
 Ana has a strong passion for helping diverse talent enter the world of tech and investing in products that better reflect the diversity of their usership.
 She will often be found at conferences, meetups, and progressive art events.
 She also aims to live a healthy lifestyle, and can often be found cycling, rock climbing, or salsa dancing in her free time.
 Contact Ana Diaz-Hernandez at ana [at] kaporcapital.com.

-Brian Dixon is the Investment Associate for the Kapor Social Impact Fund (a.k.a.
-Kapor Capital), which involves identifying and evaluating early-stage investments along with helping portfolio companies grow effectively.
+Brian Dixon is the Investment Associate for Kapor Capital, which involves identifying and evaluating early-stage investments along with helping portfolio companies grow effectively.
 He is committed to making sure entrepreneurs of all backgrounds have access to advice and capital in order to make their business succeed.
 Brian holds a Bachelor of Science in Computer and Information Science from Northeastern University and an MBA from F.W.
 Olin Graduate School of Business at Babson College.
 He has been selected as a Management Leadership for Tomorrow (MLT) Fellow, Babson Fellow, and Springworks Scholar.
 Brian has been interested in entrepreneurship since he was 16, before he knew what a “startup” meant.
 He enjoys working with entrepreneurs and following the latest technology trends.
 He is active member in the Oakland and San Francisco startup eco-system.
 Contact Brian Dixon at brian [at] kaporcapital.com.

-Amanda Gelender is a Special Projects Associate, helping the Kapor Center launch initiatives that strengthen our organizational objectives.
+Amanda Gelender is the Special Projects Associate, helping the Kapor Center launch initiatives that strengthen our organizational objectives.
 Amanda graduated from Stanford University with Honors and a BA in Political Science and Drama.
 She is a recipient of the Stanford Award of Excellence and the Robert M. Golden Medal for her honors thesis on social protest theatre.
 Amanda is passionate about grassroots organizing, having formerly worked for the Death Penalty Policy project of the ACLU of Northern California and as the Director of Recruitment and Advocacy Specialist for New Global Citizens, where she worked for four years, mobilizing young people in the U.S. to support social justice projects around the world.
 A Bay Area native, Amanda loves nature and being an adventurous vegan, and in her spare time she enjoys seeing movies and live theatre.
 She can be reached at amanda [at] kaporcenter.org

 Rafael Guagliano is a Staff Accountant working closely with his colleagues to provide day to day accounting support and infrastructure for the organization.
 He has worked in all aspects of accounting for San Francisco startups over the past 10 years.
 Rafael received his bachelor’s degree in Geography from UC Berkeley.
 He has traveled and lived in traditional agricultural societies and in general wants to encourage people to think outside their comfort zone, especially when it comes to reading Western media.
 His free time is spent turning neighbors’ yards into fruit and vegetable gardens, some of which ends up at local restaurants.
 Contact Rafael Guagliano at rafael [at] kaporcenter.org.